khanji0/Click-prediction/README.md

 In this project, we aim to develop a machine learning algorithm for predicting whether a particular user will click on an advertisement.
 We will work with an advertising dataset from Kaggle, which you can find here: https://www.kaggle.com/datasets/rizdelhi/my-datasets/data

-### Dataset

-The dataset has been sourced from Kaggle and contains information related to advertising campaigns.
-You can access the dataset here.

 ### Project Goal

 Develop a machine learning algorithm to predict whether a user will click on an advertisement.